shadowga/website/_docs/3/a-admins.md

 * Good communicators, people who know the English language well and can talk to people clearly.

 If the above sounds like you, let us know.
-Maybe you know someone else who fits that description; and if so, directly message an admin to recommend them.
+Maybe you know someone else who fits that description?
+If so, directly message an admin to recommend them.

 ### Selecting members
 If you're already an administrator; you can select a member for the position.